 #1 Changing Your Bedding

 Your bedding, including sheets, pillowcases, and comforters, can have a significant impact on your sleep quality because it helps regulate your temperature.
 Bedding that is too warm can keep you up at night, while bedding that isn’t warm enough can make it difficult to fall asleep.
-Luckily, if you enjoy heavy blankets for their weight but not necessarily for how much heat they keep, you can choose a weighted blanket that will keep you comfortable all night but not too warm.
+Luckily, if you enjoy heavy blankets for their weight but not necessarily for how much heat they keep, you can choose a weighted blanket or Quiet Mind weighted pillow that will keep you comfortable all night but not too warm.

 #2 Build a Routine